SoftHu/tos_avg/En/heart_4_6_2_9.md

 1766686900719109 -->1766686927494666{ }
 1766686927494666 -->|Mine too.|1766686953551371[<b>Speaker 👉 Anji:</b>

 I can't leave now!
-After… that.
+After... that.
 Ugh, now I have to go unpack everything before my master wakes up.
 Wish I could stay here forever, but I have to go!
 See you soon, Foxy.]
 1766686927494666 -->1766686953551371[<b>Speaker 👉 Anji:</b>

 I can't leave now!
-After… that.
+After... that.
 Ugh, now I have to go unpack everything before my master wakes up.
 Wish I could stay here forever, but I have to go!
 See you soon, Foxy.]
 1766686953551371 -->1766686979208720{ }